Trade Stock Indices

 Learn Stock Indices Trading for Beginners Tutorials

-Methods of Setting Stop Loss Indices Orders in Indices Trading
+Methods of Setting Stop Loss Indices Orders in Stock Indices Trading

 Traders using a indices trading system must have mathematical calculations that reveal where the order must be placed.

-A Indices trader can also place a stop loss indices order according to the technical indicators used to set these orders.
+A Indices trader can also place a stoploss order according to the indicators used to set these orders.
 Certain technical indicators use mathematical equations to calculate where the stop loss stock indices order should be set so as to provide an optimal exit point.
-These indicators can be used as the basis for setting these orders.
+These trading indicators can be used as the basis for setting these orders.

 Other indices traders also place these orders according to a predetermined risk to reward ratio.
-This method of setting is dependent upon certain mathematical equations.
-For example a ratio of 50 pips stop loss can be used by a Indices trader if the trade has the potential to make 100 pips in profit; this is a risk reward ratio of 2:1
+This technique of setting is dependent upon certain mathematical equations.
+For examples a ratio of 50 pips stop loss can be used by a Indices trader if the trade has the potential to make 100 pips in profit: this is a risk reward ratio of 2:1

 Others just use a predetermined percentage of their total trading account balance.

-This is based on the percent of account balance that the indices trader is willing to risk.
+This is based on the percent of account balance that the index trader is willing to risk when trading.

 Example: